CloudGeometry/cg-devx-docs/docs/developers_guide/workloads/gitops_environments.md

 ```

-You could generate and compare effective manifest for each environment using commands below:
+You can generate and compare effective manifests for each environment using the commands below:

 ```bash
 # Current directory: GITROOT/gitops/environments